Blanchard's transsexualism typology: Inclusion in the Diagnostic and Statistical Manual of Mental Disorders

 In the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III) (1980), the diagnosis of "302.5 Transsexualism" was introduced under "Other Psychosexual Disorders".
 This was an attempt to provide a diagnostic category for gender identity disorders.
-The diagnostic category, transsexualism, was for gender dysphoric individuals who demonstrated at least two years of continuous interest in transforming their physical and social gender status.
+The diagnostic category, transsexualism, was for individuals with gender dysphoria who demonstrated at least two years of continuous interest in transforming their physical and social gender status.
 The subtypes were asexual, homosexual (same anatomic sex), heterosexual (other anatomic sex) and unspecified.
 This was removed in the DSM-IV, in which gender identity disorder replaced transsexualism.
 Previous taxonomies, or systems of categorization, used the terms classic transsexual or true transsexual, terms once used in differential diagnoses.

 The DSM-IV-TR included autogynephilia as an "associated feature" of gender identity disorder and as a common occurrence in the transvestic fetishism disorder, but does not classify autogynephilia as a disorder by itself or list it as a paraphilia.

 The paraphilias working group on the DSM-5, chaired by Ray Blanchard, included both with autogynephilia and with autoandrophilia as specifiers to transvestic disorder in an October 2010 draft of the DSM-5.
 This addition has been criticized as a conflict of interest.
 This proposal was opposed by the World Professional Association for Transgender Health (WPATH), citing a lack of empirical evidence for these specific subtypes.
 WPATH argued that there was no scientific consensus on the concept, and that there was a lack of longitudinal studies on the development of transvestic fetishism.
 With autoandrophilia was removed from the final draft of the manual.
 Blanchard later said he had initially included it to avoid criticism: "I proposed it simply in order not to be accused of sexism [...]
 I don't think the phenomenon even exists."
 When published in 2013, the DSM-5 included With autogynephilia (sexual arousal by thoughts, images of self as a female) as a specifier to 302.3 Transvestic disorder (intense sexual arousal from cross-dressing fantasies, urges or behaviors); the other specifier is With fetishism (sexual arousal to fabrics, materials or garments).